JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Let's move the created `hello.kt` file onto the `src/nativeMain/kotlin` folder under the project root.

-At that point we the Gradle project that is ready to be opened in an IDE.
+At that point we created the Gradle project and that is ready to be opened in an IDE.
 IntelliJ IDEA, CLion and AppCode will help to generate [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) scripts for our project.
 To continue without an IDE, we'll need to download